 - The rationale for the choice of strategy (Foss, 2005).

-In order for a firm to be recognized as competitive, it must be of value, be unique in terms of visible external results, and useful from internal results of the activity.
+For a firm to be recognized as competitive, it must be of value, be unique in terms of visible external results, and useful from the internal results of the activity.
 Therefore, at the 1st stage of the formation of a resource strategy, before deciding on the acquisition or use of resources, the firm should make a forecast of the results that are planned to be obtained with the help of these resources.
 Thus, the management of a firm must classify external (visible) and internal results, to understand how they are related to each other.
 There are three areas of a company's strategic development (three ways to get visible results): cost leadership, focusing, and differentiation.
 In each case, the firm generates specific values for the consumer; accordingly, it can be concluded that the required resources and their significance will differ significantly (Deusen et al. 2007).

 Assessment of the results, in general, is a needed practice not only for companies but for college and university students as well.
 While they are taught to write entrepreneurial finance research papers, they often forget about their own productivity.
 Conducting research, writing essays, analyzing different business studies is a valuable academic experience, but often it stands between students and their own, much more perspective projects, side jobs, networking, etc. Addressing one of the professional academic writing services, such as smartwritingservice.com for assistance, is a cost-effective way to deal with the academic to-do list on time and spare energy for real breakthrough projects.

 At the 2nd stage of the formation of the company's resource strategy, the resource portfolio is analyzed (RBV analysis).
 Systematization of the previous provisions of our study allowed us to identify the main directions of this analysis: